 Any inability to successfully complete clinical development and obtain regulatory approval could result in additional costs to us or impair our ability to generate revenue.
-In addition, if we make manufacturing or formulation changes to our product candidates, such as our plan to manufacture a new subcutaneous formulation of exendin 9-39, where we needed to conduct a Phase 1 PK study to evaluate the new subcutaneous formulation.
-Results, which have not yet been obtained, from any such new formulation analysis may not be consistent with previous results obtained.
 Clinical study delays could also shorten any periods during which our products have patent protection and may allow competitors to develop and bring products to market before we do, which could impair our ability to obtain orphan drug designation exclusivity and to successfully commercialize our product candidates and may harm our business and results of operations.